hpcoloma/PP4-Tech-Tackles/README.md

     - Crossbrowser testing
 ## Agile Development

-To ensure the TECH TACKLES IT Support Ticketing System is developed effectively and efficiently, we will follow an agile approach.
-This will involve iterative development cycles (sprints) where we continuously build, test, and refine the system.
-Here's how we can break down the development process into iterations:
+To ensure the TECH TACKLES IT Support Ticketing System is developed effectively and efficiently, I followed an agile approach.
+This involved iterative development cycles (sprints) where I continuously build, test, and refine the system.
+Here's how I can break down the development process into iterations:

 #### Iteration 0: Planning and Setup
 - Goals:

-Define project objectives, user stories, and initial requirements.
+  - Define project objectives, user stories, and initial requirements.
-Set up the development environment.
+  - Set up the development environment.
-Create initial project structure and repository.
+  - Create initial project structure and repository.
-T

 - Tasks:

-Create and initialize a Git repository.
+  - Create and initialize a Git repository.
-Set up Django project and application.
+  - Set up Django project and application.
-Configure Django AllAuth for user authentication.
+  - Create database and connect the database.
-Create initial models for User, Ticket, and Comment.
+  - Create initial models for User, Ticket, and Comment.
+  - Configure Django AllAuth for user authentication.
-Set up static files and templates structure.
+  - Set up static files and templates structure.

 #### Iteration 1: User Authentication and Role Management
 - Goals:

-  Implement user authentication.
+  - Implement user authentication.
-  Define and implement user roles (Admin, User, Tech Support).
+  - Define and implement user roles (Admin, User, Tech Support).
 - Tasks:

-  Implement login, signup, and logout functionality using Django AllAuth.
+  - Implement login, signup, and logout functionality using Django AllAuth.
-  Create user roles and permissions.
+  - Create user roles and permissions.
-  Implement user management in the admin dashboard.
+  - Implement user management in the admin dashboard.
-  Test user authentication and role management.
+  - Test user authentication and role management.
 - Deliverables:

-  Functional user authentication system.
+  - Functional user authentication system.
-  User roles and permissions implemented.
+  - User roles and permissions implemented.
-  Basic admin interface for user management.
+  - Basic admin interface for user management.

 #### Iteration 2: Ticket Management
 - Goals:

-  Implement ticket creation, viewing, and listing.
+  - Implement ticket creation, viewing, and listing.
 - Tasks:

-  Create forms for ticket creation and updating.
+  - Create forms for ticket creation and updating.
-  Implement views for creating, listing, and viewing tickets.
+  - Implement views for creating, listing, and viewing tickets.
-  Implement ticket status (Open, In Progress, Closed).
+  - Implement ticket status (Open, In Progress, Closed).
-  Test ticket creation and viewing functionalities.
+  - Test ticket creation and viewing functionalities.
 - Deliverables:

-  Functional ticket creation form.
+  - Functional ticket creation form.
-  List view of tickets with status filters.
+  - List view of tickets with status filters.
-  Detail view for individual tickets.
+  - Detail view for individual tickets.

 #### Iteration 3: Commenting and Interaction
 - Goals:

-  Implement ticket commenting system.
+  - Implement ticket commenting system.
-  Ensure interaction between users and tech support through comments.
+  - Ensure interaction between users and tech support through comments.
 - Tasks:

-  Create comment model and forms.
+  - Create comment model and forms.
-  Implement views for adding and viewing comments.
+  - Implement views for adding and viewing comments.
-  Restrict comment access based on user roles.
+  - Restrict comment access based on user roles.
-  Test commenting functionality.
+  - Test commenting functionality.
 - Deliverables:

-  Functional commenting system.
+  - Functional commenting system.
-  Users can add comments to their own tickets.
+  - Users can add comments to their own tickets.
-  Tech support can add comments to all tickets.
+  - Tech support can add comments to all tickets.

 #### Iteration 4: Admin and Tech Support Features
 - Goals:

-  Implement additional features for admin and tech support users.
+  - Implement additional features for admin and tech support users.
 - Tasks:

-  Allow tech support to edit and delete tickets.
+  - Allow tech support to edit and delete opena nd in progress tickets.
-  Enable admin to assign tickets to tech support.
-  Implement admin dashboard for ticket management.
-  Test admin and tech support features.
+  - Test admin and tech support features.
 - Deliverables:

-  Admin and tech support can manage tickets.
+  - Admin and tech support can manage tickets.
-  Admin dashboard for user and ticket management.
+  - Admin django  for user and ticket management.

 #### Iteration 5: Notification System and UX Improvements
 - Goals:

-  Implement a notification system for success and error messages.
+  - Implement a notification system for success and error messages.
-  Improve the user interface and experience.
+  - Improve the user interface and experience.
 - Tasks:

-  Integrate Django messages framework for notifications.
+  - Integrate Django messages framework for notifications.
-  Create custom JavaScript for popup messages.
+  - Create custom JavaScript for popup messages.
-  Improve CSS for better layout and design.
+  - Improve CSS for better layout and design.
-  Test the notification system and UI.
+  - Test the notification system and UI.
 - Deliverables:

-  Functional notification system for user actions.
+  - Functional notification system for user actions.
-  Improved UI with responsive design.
+  - Improved UI with responsive design.

 #### Iteration 6: Testing and Bug Fixing
 - Goals: